randomwangran/10000-org-files-linked/README.md

 | index org-roam.db | |

 ### indexing time
 After seeing the mini-buffer's update, a time counter starts to run.
-It's rough estimation.
+It's a rough estimation.